tientienyu/QEdark/Mathematica/README.md

-# Mathematica analysis of QEdark crystal-form factors and Liquid Xenon form factors
+# Mathematica analysis of QEdark crystal form-factors and Liquid Xenon form-factors

 ### Datasets:
 The crystal form-factors are produced by `QEdark` while the code to produce the liquid xenon form-factors is not yet public.
 However, a description for how to calculate the liquid xenon form-factors can be found at (https://arxiv.org/abs/1703.00910).